dang1412/data-structures/btree/README.md

 - While searching the tree from the root to the node where the insertion will take place, splitting any full nodes encountered on the way preemptively into two nodes:
   - A single median is chosen from among the node's keys and the new key.
   - Keys less than the median are put in the new left node and keys greater than the median are put in the new right node, with the median acting as a separation key.
-  - The separation value is inserted in the node's parent (which guarantee that is not full node).
+  - The separation value is inserted in the node's parent (which guaranteed that is not full node).
 If the node has no parent (i.e., the node was the root), create a new root above this node (increasing the height of the tree).
 - Reach the non-full leaf node, simply insert the new key in the right position.

 ### Deletion

-To delete an element(key), search the tree to find the node where the element should be deleted, following below strategies:
+To delete an element/key, search the tree to find the node where the element should be deleted, following below strategies:

 - While searching the tree from the root to the node where the deletion will occur, before entering a node we will perform restructure if the node has min (d-1) elements to make sure every node we go through will have more than min elements (so we can easily remove one in the next step):
   - If the left sibling has more than min elements then move one element from left sibling to current node (rotate right).